secureblue/secureblue.github.io/content/IMAGES.md

 - - [Experimental](#experimental)
 - [Server](#server)

 {% include alert.html type='note' content='<b>nvidia-open</b> images are recommended for systems with NVIDIA GPUs Turing or newer.
-These include the new <a href="https://github.com/NVIDIA/open-gpu-kernel-modules">open kernel modules<a> from NVIDIA, not Nouveau. <b>nvidia</b> images are recommended for systems with NVIDIA GPUs Pascal or older.
+These include the new <a href="https://github.com/NVIDIA/open-gpu-kernel-modules">open kernel modules</a> from NVIDIA, not Nouveau. <b>nvidia</b> images are recommended for systems with NVIDIA GPUs Pascal or older.
 These include the closed kernel modules from NVIDIA.' %}

 ## Desktop